roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-03 ****** byHiddenDevil_© Trisha's shower the next day was extra long.
+Trisha's shower the next day was extra long.
 As soon as she woke up, she felt confused, and a bit ashamed and dirty.
 Yesterday's encounter with Mr. Braun had been a product of panic, she had decided, panic that caused her to make a terrible decision, and nothing more.
 If she hadn't been so flustered, she would have realized that it was just a test, but now there was nothing to do but move on.
 Just move on, Trisha.

  Try as she might, though, she couldn't convince herself.
 She had worn one of her favorite outfits to try to take her mind off of it; her comfy, lacey pink top, and her frilled white skirt that stopped just below her knees.
 Her friend Mandy, the sweet thing she was, had surprised her with a croissant and cappuccino in between second and third period.
 But nothing worked.
 Everything felt the exact same, and yet, somehow, it was all different.
 Trisha knew that nothing was wrong with her, that she was still the good girl she had always been, just a good girl who had made a bad decision.
 So why did she still have that lurching, weird feeling in her stomach?